binary-com/perl-FlyBy/README.md

     Will \`croak\` on improperly supplied query formats.

+- all\_keys

+    Returns an array reference with all known keys against which one might query.

+- values\_for\_key

+    Returns an array reference of all known values for a given key.

 # CAVEATS

 This software is in an early state.
 The internal representation and